 Medical and healthcare bills can pile up quickly and become a hindrance in getting a life-saving treatment for you or your loved one.
 That is when health insurance comes in.
-Healthcare insurance is an investment every individual makes to ensure they get the best of treatment without having to worry about funds.
+Healthcare insurance is an investment every individual makes to ensure they get the best treatment without worrying about funds.
 But there are chances you may get into a dispute with your insurance company.
 Disputes between consumers and healthcare insurance companies are becoming increasingly common.
 Insurance companies can deny medical coverage, experimental treatment, paying for medical bills, or refuse to pay for visits to specialists.
 In such circumstances, appealing against healthcare insurance is the best way to get the money you rightfully deserve.
 Hiring a health insurance attorney is the best way to deal with the problem and ensuring you or a loved one is not devoid of access to life-saving treatment.

 Healthcare insurance claims can be denied for the following reasons:

-If both your first and second appeals to your insurance company fail, you can demand an independent third-party to review your claim without any bias.
+If both your first and second appeals to your insurance company fail, you can demand an independent third party to review your claim without any bias.
 The independent third-party review entity works in collaboration with a doctor that specializes in the condition that is in question.
 If your claim is denied once again, you can then challenge the decision in court.
 Similarly, the insurance company is also given the privilege of challenging the decision.

 Insurance is a contract that you sign with the company.
-The contract binds you to make your premium payments on time and obligates insurance companies to cover for the medical expenses they commit to in the contract.
+The contract binds you to make your premium payments on time and obligates insurance companies to cover the medical expenses they commit to in the contract.
 If an insurance company is denying the claim wrongfully or unreasonably, they are breaching the contract.
 This means the insurance company is acting in bad faith.
 In this case, you may be entitled to receiving compensation that can be more than your medical and healthcare expenses.
 The following actions undertaken by an insurance company can be classified as bad faith:

 If you feel that your insurance company acted in bad faith and denied your claim that you rightfully deserved, you can sue them and hold them accountable for their actions.